fangpenlin/avataaars/README.md

 }
 ```

-To explore avatar options and generate React code, please use [Avataaars Generator](https://getavataaars.com/)
+To explore avatar options and generate the React code, please use [Avataaars Generator](https://getavataaars.com/)

 ## Collect options